Think you might be the office doormat? Well, we want to ask you three questions-

-If you are a doormat, you need to accept it in order to fix it.
+So, if you are a doormat, you need to accept it in order to fix it.

 Ask yourself why you’re a doormat.
 In seeking the answer, hopefully, you will remember why you are in a leadership role—hint: it is not because of your good looks.
 Pick out what’s blocking you from getting things done.
 These obstacles can include a want to constantly please everyone or allow your employees to take advantage of you.